ThomasA64/PortfolioTA/README.md

-Welcome to Thomas Arthur's Portfolio App!
+Welcome to Thomas Arthur's Portfolio Website!

 Built in React using custom css.